 5.3.5 Multinational Law, for Groupings such as the EU

-The following sub-sections describe different aspects of such an arrangement, using the European Union as the clearest example:
+The following sub-sections describe different aspects of multinational law, using EU Law as the clearest example:

-● EU law is explored here in more detail (22.214.171.124).
-It was created and expanded in a series of treaties, keeping it under collective political control.
+● EU law is explored here in more detail (220.127.116.11).
+It is a collaborative legal framework that was created and expanded in a series of treaties with the overall aim of ensuring peace and prosperity in Europe.

-● All EU members must be signatories to the European Convention on Human Rights (188.8.131.52).
-Many other countries also subscribe to it.
+● All EU members must be signatories to the European Convention on Human Rights (22.214.171.124).
+It specifies how the Universal Declaration of Human Rights is implemented in Europe.
+Many non-EU countries also subscribe to it.